|Download Optical Coatings Datasheet (PDF, 4093 KB)|

 1.2.
 Waterproof Coating on Salts

 A variant of a single-layer IR coating can be considered a protective coating on potassium bromide and other salt crystals (NaCl, KCl, etc.).
 Low refractive index of salts and their wide range of transparency make it practically impossible to improve their optical properties by film deposition.
-To protect optical components from salt crystals, an inorganic film is applied to their surface.
+To protect optical components made of salt crystals, an inorganic film is applied to their surface.
 This film is thin enough for all interference effects to remain in the short-wave inoperative region.

 Fig. 1.2.
 KBr window transmission bare and protected.
 The transmittance is marginally lower, no “organic” absorption bands are introduced.